 Headphones and GPS watches are other favorite tech accessories among runners.
 Depending on the runner, both can be excellent training tools.
 The key is not to let them distract you from the task at hand.
-If you find yourself fiddling with your playlist or obsessively checking your watch, try ditching the tech to see how it changes your running experience.
+If you find yourself fiddling with your playlist or obsessively checking your watch, try ditching the tech for a run or two to see how it changes your experience.

 Follow The Rules Of The Road

 “Be aware of your surroundings—every environment has different challenges,” Corkum says.
 “Always run against traffic, and don’t assume all drivers see you, especially at stop signs.”